handebayuek/handebayuek/README.md

 # Hi, I am Hande

+- 🌍 I'm based in Berlin
+- 🌱 I’m currently studying at DCI
-- I'm new to this field and always open to different ideas.
+- 👨‍💻 I'm new to this field and always open to different ideas.
 Breaking coffee-drinking records while trying to figure out code.
+- 🖌️ Another hobby of mine is drawing digital pictures with using Procreate.
 - Got questions or want to contact me?
 - ✉️ Reach me at! [hande.bayuek@gmail.com](mailto:hande.bayuek@gmail.com)